SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

         Displays version information.
 ```

-The usage help consists of three components: the application description, the argument syntax, and
+The usage help consists of three main components: the application description, the argument syntax,
-the argument descriptions.
+and the argument descriptions.

 ## Application description